How to set MTU size

 lo: flags=73<UP,LOOPBACK,RUNNING> mtu 65536

-Note: The MTU size of eth1 is now = 2000
+As can be seen, the MTU size of eth1 is now 2000.

 netsh interface ipv4 show subinterfaces

-2. Set the MTU Size (in this case to 2000) using the following commands:
+2. Set the MTU Size (in this case, to 2000) using the following commands:

-set subinterface “Local Area Connection” mtu=2000 store=persistent
+netsh interface ipv4 set subinterface "Interface Name" mtu=2000 store=persistent

-netsh interface ipv4>set subinterface "Ethernet 2" mtu=2000 store=persistent
+PS C:\Windows\System32> netsh interface ipv4>set subinterface "Ethernet 2" mtu=2000 store=persistent

 The parameter is incorrect.

-2b.
-Go to the Network connection → “Control Panel\Network and Internet\Network Connections”
+1. Go to the Network connection → “Control Panel\Network and Internet\Network Connections”

-2c.
-Right click on the Ethernet Adaptor that the traffic is expected and select Properties.
+2. Right-click on the Ethernet Adaptor that the traffic is expected and select Properties.

-2d.
-Select “Configure”
+3. Select “Configure”

-3. Re-run step 2 to set MTU size
+6. Re-run step 2 to set MTU size.

-6. Re-run step 1 to validate the MTU size is correct
+8. Re-run step 1 to validate the MTU size is correct